|Year||Dynasty, Languages Spoken and Notes|

 |150BC - 400||Indo-Scythians

 Eurasian Nomads from the north.
-Scythian, Greek, and Pali become the common languages.
-Pali was a Magadhi related language, using the Kkarosthi script.
+Scythian, Greek, and Pali are the common languages.

 |30 - 375||Kushan Empire

 traditionally said to be from China.
-Greek is now common speech, and after 127AD the language of Bactria was written using a Greek script.
-Diplomatic relations with China (Han dynasty), Persia, Rome, and Aksum dynasty in Northern Ethiopia.
+Greek is commonly used, and after 127AD the language of Bactria in north-west India (modern day Pakistan) was written using a Greek script.
+Diplomatic relations formed with China's Han dynasty, Persia, Rome, and Aksum dynasty in Northern Ethiopia.

 |240 - 590||Gupta Empire

-traditionally said to be from Bangla Desh in the east
+traditionally said to be from the east (modern day Bangla Desh)

 |606 - 647||Harsha Vardhana Dynasty|